 Should I use the standard or alternate method to calculate my home heating credit?

-If eligible, it is important to calculate the credit using both methods.
+Calculate the credit using both methods.
+Use the method that gives you the larger credit.
 The alternate method may calculate to a larger credit than using the standard method.

 You may be eligible to use the Standard method if: